barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 ### Compilation runs for some time but exits with error messages

 * Try building with a single thread.
 Resource limits or timeouts can lead to incomplete compilation, resulting in errors.

+* Ensure that you have a compiler that can build ANTs.
+The [ANTs Travis page](https://travis-ci.org/ANTsX/ANTs) has a list of compilers that can build the latest code.

 ### Asking for help